 Microsoft could also be planning a Surface Book 3 model with Nvidia Quadro series graphics cards.
 According to reports, this option will be for more professional use and high-end computing needs.
 It’s not clear if this will be reserved for a larger 15-inch model, but it will be great for content creators, graphic designers, and professionals in the artificial intelligence field.

 But the issue here is that moving to a full Nvidia GPU is one of the things that’s likely to increase the already steep price of the Surface Book line, something that Microsoft may be loath to do.
 The other issue is the thermals.
-Microsoft would have to take a serious step forward in cooling if it hopes to make the Surface Book 3 a serious option for creative professionals.
+Microsoft would have to take a serious step forward in cooling if it hopes to make the Surface Book 3 a serious option for creative professionals, given how small the system currently is.

 Elsewhere, the Surface Book 2 offered up to 1TB of SSD storage and up to 16GB of RAM.
 That’s more than enough for most tasks you’d want to use the laptop for, from work to play.
 However, reports indicate the Surface Book 3 could one-up that with options for up to 32GB of RAM.
 That is a serious upgrade, making the Surface Book 3 a machine for gaming and beyond.